 When she died in 1999 from complications of Alzheimer’s disease, The New York Times hailed her as “a prodigiously inventive” writer.
 A movie titled “Iris” and starring Judi Dench was made about her life.

-But in the two decades since her passing, Murdoch, whose 100thbirthday is on July 15, has become, as a recent article in Britain’s The Telegraph newspaper termed it, “about as unfashionable as a novelist can be without falling out of print.”
+But in the two decades since her passing, Murdoch, whose 100thbirthday last year on July 15, has become, as a recent article in Britain’s The Telegraph newspaper termed it, “about as unfashionable as a novelist can be without falling out of print.”